- Home /

 This is in line with the EU directive on Alternative Dispute Resolution (ADR) which says we should try to give an answer on cases within 90 days.

-Sometimes, we may be quicker than this; if both sides agree to a case handler’s informal recommendations, we can often settle a case in a few weeks.
+Sometimes, a case handler may be able to give you an answer quicker than this.
+And, if both sides agree to a case handler's assessment and recommendations, we can often resolve a case in a few weeks.

-If the case can’t be settled informally, then the process takes longer, as an ombudsman has to carry out a formal, detailed investigation.
+If the case can't be resolved by a case handler, then the process takes longer, as an ombudsman has to carry out a formal, detailed investigation.

 Longer timescales for PPI claims and complex cases